 Well Known Abbreviation: An abbreviation that can be used as the modelled element name or as a component of a modelled element name.

 NOTE 1: The abbreviation, when used in such manner, is in the same document where the modelled element is defined.
+Most 3GPP related abbreviations can be found in TR 21.905[18].

 Data type: Constraint on an attribute value.